 People with pre-existing medical conditions have a few options for obtaining travel medical insurance when booking their trip online.

 To sign up for a policy with the insurance provider, all you have to do is visit their website.
 By using an intermediary, like Onshorekare’s insurance services, you can easily select the best policy that will cover the sudden onset of a pre-existing condition by comparing the options on the website.
+You can also buy plans that cover Pre-Existing Conditions.

 Remember these points about buying travel insurance for the disabled:

 - Notify your insurance company while traveling.
 When purchasing a policy, you must inform the travel insurance company of your condition or disability.
-The policy premium will increase, but without disclosure, you will be uninsured.
+The policy premium will increase, but without disclosure, you may be uninsured.

 - You should get the insurance as soon as possible after booking your trip.
 Getting trip cancellation coverage in place after making a reservation is the best practice.
 It is especially important to purchase travel insurance as soon as possible if you have a medical condition that could worsen and prevent you from going on your trip as planned.